Plot: After a meeting with Mr. Goi, Miroku has to make a decision about his future with Echika.

 Wanna know something else?
 She’s voiced by Wendee Lee.
 Yeah, one of the few female VAs with a huge range from guy to girl and an equally large range between great and grating, provides the super annoying hick voice of this woman.
 You make me sad.

 What’s even worse is how her story ends.
 She contracts an illness that forces the crew to call for a rescue, which is grounds for failure.
 She’s devastated because she can’t wait three years for the next test before she’ll be forced to become a girl.
 Tada offers to have her come to his planet, as a woman, and marry him.

-Their romance has been a bit forced, mostly because Tada seems awkward when he’s in romantic or flirty situations, Frol is too annoying to root for and their chemistry is kinda off.
-However, we reveal later on that, because they made such good decisions during their test and made the right decision in saving Frol, they actually come out first in their class and pass with flying colors.
+Their romance has been a bit forced, mostly because Tada seems awkward when he’s in romantic or flirty situations, Frol is too annoying to root for, and their chemistry is kinda off.
+However, we reveal later on that, because they made such good decisions during their test and made the right decision in saving Frol, they actually came out first in their class and passed with flying colors.

 So yay she gets to be a guy now and live a good life, right?
 Nope.
 She decides to be a woman and live as a housewife with Tada.

 Yeah, she despised and feared the thought of being a woman and a housewife so much that she went though all of these trials, tribulations and red tape to get the chance at being made into a man and cried over the fear of possibly not getting her wish yet, in the end, she chooses to be a woman and a housewife because pbbbbttt love?